The Ultimate Guide To Men’s Polo Shirts

 LA’s maverick of minimalism of course does great polos, just don’t expect a kaleidoscope of colours.
 In fact, just expect grey, white and black.

 Nevertheless, Perse’s polos come in a variety of cotton jersey styles, including a sueded option that has a unique tactile finish, as well as a super-soft brushed cotton version.
-Manna from heaven if you’re into pared-back style.

 Brunello Cucinelli

-What you lose in personal wealth you get back in pure fabric indulgence wen you purchase a Brunello Cucinelli polo shirt.
-The Italian maverick and purveyor of some of the finest clothes on earth naturally also designs some pretty smooth polos in cotton piqué and cotton jersey styles.
+The Italian designer and purveyor of some of the finest clothes on earth naturally also produces some pretty smooth polos in cotton piqué and cotton jersey.

 Cucinelli often uses a shirt collar style that has more structure than your typical ribbed collar version, so they team well with suits and tailored separates.